Moving to Australia from New Zealand?

 Canberra

-Canberra is Australia’s capital and therefore home to Parliament.
-It is also one of its smallest cities with a population of just under 500,000.
-The weather does change markedly from season to season.
-Canberra has low humidity with dry heat in summer and cool winters, including frosts in winter.
+Canberra is Australia’s capital and, therefore, home to Parliament.
+It is also one of its smallest cities, with a population of just under 500,000.
+The weather changes markedly from season to season.
+Canberra has low humidity, dry heat in summer, and cool winters, including frosts.

 “Criminally overlooked Canberra packs a big punch for such a small city.”
 That’s what Lonely Planet thinks.
 Named #3 best city to visit in Lonely Planet’s Best in Travel 2018 – ranking higher than any Australian city has ever been ranked before.

-The prestigious Australia National University, so there are a large number of students living here.
+The prestigious Australia National University has a large number of students living here.

 Population: 500,000 people